The different types of pension

 A personal pension is what you’ll get if you sign up to a PensionBee plan.
 It’s set up solely by you, and what you’ll receive depends on what you’ve put in, as well as how well your investments perform over time.
 Typically, pension fund managers will invest your contributions into a mixture of shares, bonds, property and cash.

 A workplace pension is much like a personal pension, but differs in that it’s set up by your employer.
-Auto-enrolment legislation now means it’s compulsory for employers to set up a pension scheme for eligible staff, as well as make a minimum contribution to their employee’s pensions.
+Auto Enrolment legislation now means it’s compulsory for employers to set up a pension scheme for eligible staff, as well as make a minimum contribution to their employees’ pensions.
+If you are unsure about whether you have a pension our “Do I have a pension?” tool could be a good starting point.

 So, now that we’ve covered these three, how do defined benefit and defined contribution pensions fit in within these?